austinp0573/packer-debian13-proxmox-template/README.md

 adjust the scripts and variables as needed for your environment

-altering the --cicustom cloud-init associated with the seed with disrupt the ssh connection required, don't do anything to the seed without understand the implications
+altering the --cicustom cloud-init associated with the seed will disrupt the ssh connection required, don't do anything to the seed without understand the implications

+TODO:
+- explain seed template creation, improperly created/configured seed template would prevent the packer build from working
+- add example secrets.auto.pkrvars.hcl
+- adjust file structure to accurately reflect finished packer build

 &nbsp;